publications

 4.1 General

-These instructions set out the principles for developing data security operating model for data networks, in accordance with which the Data Network takes care of secure processing of data.
-Data security needs may vary considerably in different networks, so it is important to modify the operating model on a case-by-case basis and update it with sufficient frequency.
-The more valuable the data shared or the more damage data security breaches may cause, the more the network should invest in high-quality data security.
+These instructions set out the principles for developing a data security operating model for data spaces to ensure secure processing of data.
+Data security needs may vary considerably in different data spaces, so it is important to tailor the operating model and update it with sufficient frequency.
+The higher the value of the shared data or the potential impact of security breaches, the greater the need for robust data security measures.

-In this context, it should also be noted that the skills and willingness to bear risks may differ between the parties.
-In this respect, too, it is important that the data security operating model is based on jointly agreed views on what levels of risk or residual risks after risk prevention measures are acceptable and how they are to be shared.
+Additionally, participants may differ in their skills and willingness to bear risks.
+Therefore, it is important that the data security operating model is based on jointly agreed views on what levels of risk or residual risks after risk prevention measures are acceptable and how they are to be shared.

-Data security must be taken into account from the outset, already when planning the operations, and it must be understood as a continuous activity throughout the life cycle of data sharing.
+Data security must be considered from the outset, already when planning the operations, and it must be understood as a continuous activity throughout the life cycle of data sharing.
 Just as personal data protection is required to be included by design and by default (Article 25 of the GDPR), it may also be impossible or at least very expensive to add data security afterwards.

-Unless specifically agreed otherwise, the data security operating model is not part of the aforementioned Constitutive Agreement of the Data Network.
-It is therefore important that the rights and obligations of significance to data security which the members of the network are expected to commit to are included separately in the agreements.
-Attention should be paid to this when reviewing the security questions of the check list below and when building a data security operating model for the Data Network.
+Unless specifically agreed otherwise, the data security operating model is not part of the constitutive agreement of the data space.
+It is therefore important that the rights and obligations critical to data security as separate provisions within the agreements.
+Attention should be paid to this when reviewing the security-related check list questions and when building a data security operating model for the data space.

 4.2 Data security process

-The following diagram shows in a simplified format the development process of the data security operating model for data networks, or, in short, the data security process, described below.
+The following diagram shows in a simplified format the development process of the data security operating model for data spaces, or, in short, the data security process, described below.

 4.3 Prioritisation and scope

-The Founding Members of the Data Network should appoint a working committee involving representatives of all Founding Members to prepare a data security operating model.
+The founding members of the data space should appoint a working committee involving representatives of all founding members to prepare a data security operating model.
 The first task of the working committee is to define the operating environment.
-As far as the data network is concerned, this can be done simply by referring to the items in the Business Part of the rulebook of relevance for data security, if they have already been drawn up.
+As far as the data space is concerned, this can be done simply by referring to the items in the business part of the rulebook of relevance for data security, provided they have already been formulated.

-After this, you need to limit what is included in the scope of the data security covered by the rulebook.
-The essential point is to pay attention to data sharing and network-like activities.
+Next, the scope of data security covered by the rulebook must be clearly defined, with a focus on data sharing and network-like activities.
 In this context, it may not be necessary to resolve other security issues, which may be important as such.

-The working committee must also take a stand on what is the object of protection: the data covered by the rulebook in accordance with the Constitutive Agreement within the contractual framework of the rulebook, or something else?
+The working committee must also determine the specific object of protection.
+This could include the data covered by the rulebook in accordance with the constitutive agreement within the contractual framework of the rulebook, or other assets depending on the agreed scope.

 4.4 Taking account of data protection